How to look after your feet

 The first thing to consider is our footwear, particularly for women.

-Podiatrist, Andrew Walsh of Kings Hall Podiatry (HCPC registered) tells us that the regular wearing of high-heeled shoes will lead to difficulties with your feet.
-High-heels for the occasional night out or short periods will not cause much harm, however it is the constant wearing that may result in problems.
+Podiatrist, Andrew Walsh from Rectory Road Podiatry (HCPC registered) says the regular wearing of high-heeled shoes will lead to difficulties with your feet.
+High-heels for the occasional night out or short periods will not cause much harm, however, it is the constant wearing that may result in problems.

 The Achilles is the large tendon at the back of the ankle which connects the calf muscles to the heel bone.
 The constant wear of high-heels can result in the shortening of the Achilles tendon and Achilles tendonitis, which is the inflammation of the tendon, can occur if you suddenly change to flat shoes from high heels.
 This may even result in a rupture of the tendon and surgery may be required.